|

 themselves once again involved in Cream's schemes,

 and learn of another of his victims.
-They return to
+They return

-London, where Doyle makes efforts to ensure The
+to London, where Doyle makes efforts to ensure The

 Morlands, his former landlords' safety.
-From London,
+From

-disappearance of a local writer, Jefford.
-Together
+and the disappearance of a local writer, Jefford.

-with Langton, a local police officer, they examine
+Together with Langton, a local police officer,

-the bloodstains found in Jenner's house.
+they examine the bloodstains found in Jenner's

-Interviewing the locals, they learn of a
+Interviewing the locals, they learn of

-After visiting an asylum and hearing that the dead
+was impossible.
+After visiting an asylum and

-man may be still alive, the body of a pig is found
+hearing that the dead man may be still alive, the

-and more murders take place.
-After the discovery of
+place.
+After the discovery of a runic code Bell

-a runic code Bell tries his hand at dowsing.
-Events
+tries his hand at dowsing.
+Events culminate in

-culminate in Cream's reappearance and his
+Cream's reappearance and his announcement of

-announcement of Bell's death.
+Bell's death.

 |